awsdocs/amazon-ec2-user-guide-windows/doc_source/ExamplePolicies_EC2.md

 }
 ```

+**Tag instances and volumes on creation with at least one specific tag**

 The following policy uses the `ForAnyValue` modifier on the `aws:TagKeys` condition to indicate that at least one tag must be specified in the request, and it must contain the key `environment` or `webserver`\.
 The tag must be applied to both instances and volumes\.
 Any tag values can be specified in the request\.

 ```